-One other thing to mention is that you will need larger cards for this camera.
+Another thing to mention is that you will need larger cards for this camera.
 The file sizes tend to be huge since it records in Blackmagic Raw and ProRes.

 The battery life sucks

 The battery life on this camera is atrocious.
-I wish Blackmagic used a better battery system for this camera, but it was necessary to keep the compact design.
+I wish Blackmagic had used a better battery system for this camera, but it was necessary to keep the compact design.

-The Blackmagic Pocket Cinema 4K doesn’t have internal image stabilization (IBIS) because it’s more a cinema camera than a hybrid camera.
+The Blackmagic Pocket Cinema 4K doesn’t have internal image stabilization (IBIS) because it’s more a cinema than a hybrid camera.

-If you need image stabilization, you can always use one of the many means of stabilization available on the market such as a gimbal, a steadicam or a stabilized lens with optical image stabilization (OIS).
+If you need image stabilization, you can always use one of the many means of stabilization available on the market, such as a gimbal, a Steadicam, or a stabilized lens with optical image stabilization (OIS).

-|4K Raw recording up to 60 FPS|
+|4K Raw recording up to 60 FPS

 Great audio quality